Distances and Magnitudes

 The apparent magnitude m is given by

-From the properties of logarithms, the ratio of the intensities of two stars is.
+From the properties of logarithms, the ratio of the intensities / brightness of the two stars is.

 Absolute Magnitude